ncatlab/nlab-content/pages/0/0/8/7/27800/content.md

 Of course, a [[Boolean ring]] is a Boolean rig, since any ring is a rig.
 However, since it\'s also a distributive lattice, a Boolean ring is actually a Boolean rig in two different ways.

-Let see what are the smallest Boolean rig.
+Let’s see what are the smallest Boolean rigs.

 - The only Boolean rig of cardinal $1$ is the zero ring $0$.